Skip to main content

 LOW AVAILABILITY

-Challenging due to wheat prevalence in couscous, brik, and breads.
-Focus on naturally gluten-free dishes like grilled meats, salads, and rice-based meals.
+Tricky, since wheat turns up in couscous, brik, and bread.
+Stick to dishes that are gluten-free by nature, such as grilled meats, salads, and rice-based meals.

 halal